 Stephen Malden (Researcher, GroundsWell)

 Jillian joined SCPHRP in 2017.
 She is a Research Fellow and third-year PhD Researcher.
 She is supervised by Ruth Jepson, Graham Baker (Moray House School of Education & Sport) and Belinda Steffan (University of Edinburgh Business School).
-Her PhD explores how organisational cultural factors impact on the long-term implementation and sustainability of workplace health interventions.
+Her PhD explores how organisational culture impacts the long-term implementation and sustainability of workplace health interventions.
 She previously worked on an NIHR-funded evaluation of Stand Up for Health, an intervention to reduce sedentary behaviour in contact (call) centres.
 Jillian has a BSc in Kinesiology and Health Science (York University, Canada), a Masters in Public Health (University of Waterloo, Canada), and is an Associate Fellow of the Higher Education Academy (AFHEA).
 Prior to working at SCPHRP she worked as an exercise physiologist, personal trainer, and workplace disability case manager.
 She also worked for NHS Lothian as a Falls Assistant Practitioner, developing an educational intervention to reduce falls in care home residents across Edinburgh.

 Craig McDougall (Researcher, GroundsWell)